attilammagyar/toys/llm-vs-dsp-programming/README.md

-I moved the 16-bit conversion related stuff and the final clipping out from the distortion function in the first few ChatGPT implementations, so that its various versions deal with only the waveshaping, and not the concerns of the chosen file format
+I moved the 16-bit conversion related stuff and the final clipping out from the distortion function in the first few ChatGPT implementations, so that the various versions of the function deal with only the waveshaping, and not the concerns of the chosen file format (see: [SRP](https://en.wikipedia.org/wiki/Single-responsibility_principle)).
-(see: [SRP](https://en.wikipedia.org/wiki/Single-responsibility_principle)).

 Then I called the distortion function for the raw samples repeatedly